christianalfoni/EmptyBox/drafts/2015_11_05_Flux-vs-Baobab.md

 With a single state tree like **Baobab** you use imperative programming to do your state changes, just like you do normally in JavaScript.
 The tree is still immutable though, so any changes to the branches of the tree will replace the whole branch, not just the value on the branch.
 This makes it possible to do shallow checking of values when rendering React components, making it super fast.

+Notice the difference here.
+We only have **one** construct defining how our application changes its state.
+We do not have two different constructs, where one defines the async changes (action creator) and one defines the sync changes (store/reducer).
+This is really important.
+This is about readability.

 ### Summary
-There are many things happening in the JavaScript community now and functional programming and even functional reactive programming is really starting to get a foothold.
+There are many things happening in the JavaScript community now and functional programming and functional reactive programming is really starting to get a foothold.
 That is great!
 That said, functional concepts does not necessarily mean better in all scenarios.
 We have been doing imperative programming for a long time, for better and worse and there are features of the imperative style that is completely lost when replaced by functional approaches.
 In my opinion, one of those features is readability of changing the state of your application.

-And you might say now that the function above is horrible to test or you can not get time travel with this approach.
+You might say now that the function above is horrible to test or you can not get time travel with this approach.
 And yeah, you are right.
-But if you imagine this state tree being your database and you watch this video [Turning the database inside out](https://www.youtube.com/watch?v=fU9hR3kiOK0), you will quickly realize that it is not the database itself that needs to handle these features, you need a layer in front of it.
+But if you imagine this state tree being your database and you watch this video [Turning the database inside out](https://www.youtube.com/watch?v=fU9hR3kiOK0), you will quickly realize that it is not the database itself that needs to handle these features, it is a transaction layer in front of it.

 One such layer is [cerebral](http://christianalfoni.com/cerebral) and it is functional.
 With Cerebral you use a functional approach to define the flow of state changes in your application, which the functional approach is a lot better at than the imperative approach.
 An example being: